trozware/troznet/_posts/2016-02-16-how-do-i-start-to-learn-swift.md

 ---
-title: How do I start to learn Swift
+title: How do I start to learn Swift?
 author: Sarah
 layout: post
 permalink: /2016/02/how-do-i-start-to-learn-swift/